praveens-git-bit/Build2024-FabricDocument/exercise5.md

 19. Select the **Create new connection** radio button.

->**Note:** To fill in the details for required fields, we need to fetch the data from the SQL Database resource deployed in the Azure Portal, due to the time constrain we have provided the details below.

 ![Pipeline.](mediaNew/task-1.3.6.png)

 20. In the **Server** field, paste the value from the below.
 ```BASH